 We also heard from Nottinghamshire County Council on its ambitious Development Programme 2026–2029, which is unlocking more than £210m of development opportunity across the county.
 The programme sets out 15 land and property opportunities spanning residential, mixed-use, employment and regeneration-led schemes located across urban centres, growth corridors and market towns.
 Central to this approach is the Council’s ambition to support stronger families, thriving communities and a more connected county, underpinned by a well-run and responsive organisation focused on delivery and partnership.
 Key priorities include economic growth, housing delivery, skills, connectivity and inward investment, alongside improved transport and digital infrastructure and stronger pathways into employment.
 The county’s offer is strengthened by its strategic location in the East Midlands, strong national connectivity via the M1 and A1 corridors, and emerging growth areas including Heartlands, Trent Arc and the Trent Super Cluster.

 Across both the city and county, the discussions highlighted a shared commitment to partnership working, place-based investment and long-term regeneration.
-From large-scale housing delivery and employment land to city centre transformation and infrastructure investment, Nottingham and Nottinghamshire continue to demonstrate strong alignment with market priorities and investor appetite.
+From large-scale housing delivery and employment land to city centre transformation and infrastructure investment, Nottingham and Nottinghamshire continues to demonstrate strong alignment with market priorities and investor appetite.
 The ambition is clear: to create places that deliver not only economic growth, but long-term social value, sustainability and improved outcomes for residents and businesses.

 🔗 Find out more about Nottingham’s vision for the future: https://lnkd.in/e68cB2Aw